teragrid/dgrid/docs/specification/new-spec/p2p/peer.md

 corresponding to `<ID>`.
 This prevents man-in-the-middle attacks on the peer layer.

 Peers can also be connected to without specifying an ID, ie. just `<IP>:<PORT>`.
-In this case, the peer must be authenticated out-of-band of Tendermint, for instance via VPN.
+In this case, the peer must be authenticated out-of-band of teragrid, for instance via VPN.

 ## Connections

 All p2p connections use TCP.
-Upon establishing a successful TCP connection with a peer, two handhsakes are performed: one for authenticated encryption, and one for Tendermint versioning.
+Upon establishing a successful TCP connection with a peer, two handhsakes are performed: one for authenticated encryption, and one for teragrid versioning.
 Both handshakes have configurable timeouts (they should complete quickly).

 ### Authenticated Encryption Handshake

-Tendermint implements the Station-to-Station protocol using ED25519 keys for Diffie-Helman key-exchange and NACL SecretBox for encryption.
+teragrid implements the Station-to-Station protocol using ED25519 keys for Diffie-Helman key-exchange and NACL SecretBox for encryption.
 It goes as follows:
 - generate an emphemeral ED25519 keypair